- Wednesday 31 March 2021

 To mark Trans Day of Visibility, the Parkinson building will be lit up in the colours of the trans flag on 31 March.

-Stonewall have developed a Q&A to answer some of the common questions that get asked about trans people and to tackle some of those myths and misconceptions you might have seen in the media.
+Stonewall Q&A to answer some of the common questions that get asked about trans people and to tackle some of those myths and misconceptions you might have seen in the media.
 You may wish to share this with colleagues and networks.

 Did you know?

 The UK’s first National Trans Conference took place at the University of Leeds in 1974.
 It was organised by the Beaumont Society, a support group founded in 1966 for trans people assigned male at birth.
 The conference featured talks and discussions and a variety of social events.
 You can find out more about this event on the West Yorkshire Queer Stories website.

 LGBT+ Role Models

 At the University of Leeds we know that visible role models are important, and that they can help to encourage, influence and develop others.
 We also know it is important for staff and students to see people like them at all levels within our University, to demonstrate that it’s possible to be comfortable and successful at work without compromising on who you are.
 Our role models come from all LGBT+ communities, including trans staff.

 If you would like to feature on our role models webpage, get in touch with us at email@example.com